These Guardians will spawn in a line that leads you towards your first raid boss - Vale Guardian.

 Each of the coloured Guardians can be killed separately and it’s advised to do so until you have a better understanding of each Guardian.
 This understanding comes in the forms of the various mechanics that each Guardian has.

-This mechanic will spawn every ~10 seconds under each of the squad member’s feet who are in close proximity to the Green Guardian. will spawn and after ~2 seconds it will trigger and cause anyone standing within the AoE to be teleported to a random location.
+This mechanic will spawn every ~10 seconds under each of the squad member’s feet who are in close proximity to the Green Guardian.
+After ~2 seconds, will trigger and cause anyone standing within the AoE to be teleported to a random location.

 It is fairly easy to recognise as it will be a small glowing blue AoE.
 Your screen will be outlined with a faint yellow glow if you are standing inside the AoE.

-There are a few ways to avoid this mechanic, the first being to simple move out of it by dodging or walking, the second is to block it with Aegis or any block and finally with Distortion if you are playing a Support Chronomancer.
+There are a few ways to avoid this mechanic, the first being to simple move out of it by Dodging or walking, the second is to block it with Aegis, or any block, and finally with Distortion if you are playing a Mesmer.